 “When the upright star turns and the upper point falls to the bottom, it signifies the fall of the Morning Star.”

 -Manly P. Hall, Secret Teachings of All Ages

 After establishing this fact, the light and shadow riddle can easily be solved.
 Lucifer, the light bearer, is considered the source of light of the universe.
 The figure representing Jesus Christ blocks the source of light on Earth and thus meaning that Christianity has an obscuring effect on mankind.
 So this setup, who apparently celebrates the coming of Christ on Earth represents in actuality the exact opposite.

 Throughout history, all spiritual currents have regarded light as being the ultimate representation of good, truth, beauty, knowledge and divine wisdom.
 In all religious art, the source of light is of an utmost importance.
-Some ex-mormons have claimed that the LDS worships Lucifer in subtle yet deceitful ways.
-The symbolism in place sure do corroborate their testimonies.
+Some ex-Mormons have claimed that the LDS worships Lucifer in subtle yet deceitful ways.
+The symbolism in place sure does corroborate their testimonies.

 Another strange feature of the Visitor’s Center is the above arrangement: Adam and Eve kneeling in front of an altar which has fruit on it.
 This is a reference to Genesis IV, which describes the offerings of Cain and Able to God.

 “1.
 And Adam knew Eve his wife; and she conceived, and bare Cain, and said, I have gotten a man from the Lord.

 2 And she again bare his brother Abel.
 And Abel was a keeper of sheep, but Cain was a tiller of the ground.